dylibso/chicory/docs/docs/experimental/aot.md

 ## Pre-compiled AOT

-You can use the AOT compiler at build-time, by leveraging a [Maven plug-in][aot-maven-plugin] to overcome the usage of reflection and external dependencies of the "Runtime AOT".
+You can use the AOT compiler at build-time, by leveraging a Maven plug-in to overcome the usage of reflection and external dependencies of the "Runtime AOT".

 This mode of execution reduces startup time and will remove the need for distributing the original Wasm binary.